 Lined sedimentation ponds and a clear pool pond are provided to capture all leachate, sluice water and stormwater run-off from the CCR disposal stacks.
 Ditches contained within the perimeter earthen berms convey all run-off to these ponds.
-A return water pumping system is provided to pump water from the clear pool pond back to the electric generation facility where it is utilized in the FGD process or treated in accordance with the facility's NPDES wastewater permit prior to discharge.
+A return water pumping system is provided to transmit water from the clear pool pond to the plant location for discharge in accordance with the facility's NPDES wastewater permit.
 The ponds are designed to retain, without the consideration of pumping, three days of process flows (sluice flow), leachate, and the surface stormwater run-off for a 24 - hr.
 100 yr. storm event.

-T. Final Grading
+т.
+Final Grading